Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 - Junior cheeseburger deluxe (minus the bun, mayo, and ketchup)

-Foods To Avoid At Wendy’s
+Foods To Avoid at Wendy’s When Following Keto Diet

 Most of the foods that are off limits at Wendy’s are pretty obvious, such as their milkshakes and French fries.
 But just in case you get tempted, here’s a reminder.
 Don’t eat the following foods!